substrate-system/util/README.md

 ------------------------------------------------------------------

 ### `parseForm`
-Serialize a form and return a plain object.
+Parse a form and return a plain object.
 If a form control with the same name appears more than once, the property will be converted to an array.

 ```ts